tydevdev/ClearSay/README.md

 pip install -r requirements-server.txt
 ```

+The ``check-server.sh`` script creates a ``venv`` and installs only these
+packages before running a quick health check.
+It requires no GUI libraries.

 To install the UI dependencies later, place the wheel files in ``wheels/`` and
 run ``./install-ui.sh`` or execute the command below: